 I typically have one, maybe two, litters a year from my personal gun dogs.
-I select sires based on what I feel is the best match to complement my female and help me to meet my goals for my breeding program and I travel as far as needed to breed to the sire that offers the best match.
-I do not do any breedings just to have puppies and I sell only to hunting – companion homes.
+I select sires based on what I feel is the best match to complement my female and help me to meet my goals for my breeding program.
+I travel as far as needed to breed to the sire that offers the best match.
+I do not do any breedings just to have puppies and I sell only to hunting – companion homes that will offer wild bird hunting opportunities to their pup.
 My puppy buyers usually want a pup from a specific litter and are willing to wait: as a result my litters are typically spoken for before they are born, often before the breeding even takes place.

 2022 My 2022 litter will tentatively be in January/February, 2022.
 Reservations are accepted on a limited basis: I am always happy to talk with wild bird hunters looking for their next companion to see if one of my pups might be a good match.

 2021 The 2021 litter was my 8th generation of Firelights.
 The dam was Annie who is an excellent representative of what I strive for in breeding.
 Annie is a compact 48 lbs, light and fast on her feet in the woods, short hard topline and a smooth stride.
 She is very easy to hunt with, requiring little to no handling while she typically ranges 50-80 yards in the woods.
 Annie hits point hard and fast, freezing in whatever position she is in, and she naturally retrieves nicely to hand.
 A pretty tri color, OFA Hips excellent, Elbows normal.
 The sire was Tip, a handsome blue Firelight male who runs 62 lbs, OFA Good hips, Elbows normal.
 Tip is a young dog who has already earned a solid reputation in the grouse woods of Maine and is out of a litter that has several superstars so we have high expectations for the pups from this breeding.